New images of Titanic reveal part of iconic bow's railing collapsed, other discoveries

 "People ask all the time: 'How long is Titanic going to be there?'
 We just don't know but we're watching it in real time," she added.

-Ray told the Associated Press that the discovery only strengthened the team's commitment to preserving the Titanic's legacy.
+Ray said in a press release that the discovery only strengthened the team's commitment to preserving the Titanic's legacy.

 The crew spent 20 days at the site and returned to Providence, Rhode Island, on Aug.
 9. They captured more than 2 million of the highest-resolution pictures of the site ever to exist, the company said.